6 signs that your friendship isn't serving you and it might be time to let it go

 Clarifying your core values can help you if it's time to move forward and end a friendship

-Deciding to end a friendship can bring up feelings of grief or loss.
+Deciding to end or letting go of a friend can bring up feelings of grief or loss.
 If you need to talk to a professional about the friendship and how it is impacting your life, reach out to Kristin to help your with moving forward in your decision.
+Sometimes it can be helpful to seek our professional support when we're navigating feelings of loss and grief due to the end of a friendship.
+Reach out to Living Openhearted Therapy and Wellness to book a free consult and learn more about our services.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.